szocske19/lecture-notes-wiki/mdsd/2016/2016_xtext.md

 	;
 	```

-	We can define enumerable rules which is mapped to an EMF enumeration in the generated AST.
-It starts with ```enum``` keyword.
-The key-value pairs are separated by '|' character.
-	We can group expressions with brackets to add cardinality character to the complex grouped expression.
 	The '&' character defines an unordered list of the rules.
-	In this case, the following solutions are applicable:
+	In this case, the following solutions are applicable before the entity reference:

 	 * one nullable
 	 * nullable one